Tipping in Mexico: Who to Tip & How Much

 Housekeeping staff

-Tipping housekeeping staff is a nice gesture.
+Tipping housekeeping staff is a thoughtful gesture.
 I like to leave the equivalent of about 50 pesos per day at the end of my trip.
 If you’re a particularly low-maintenance guest, you may wish to leave less.
 Anything is appreciated!

 Tour Guides